fadeke000/fadekesite/exampleSite/content/blogs/placeholder-text.md

   - Red Hill
   - Ashgrove
 image: /images/4059.png
-description: "A poem I worte and perfromed at an open mic night at Junk Bar in Ashgrove a Suburb of Brisbane"
+description: "A poem I worte and perfromed at an open mic night at Junk Bar in Ashgrove a Suburb of Brisbane, Australia"
 toc:
 ---